aristanetworks/atd-public/topologies/beta-routing/labguides/source/ratd_mesh_guides/ratd_mesh_lab_guides/c3_ldppw_lab_guide.rst

       .. note::

-         Take note of the ``MPLS label`` assigned to the local and remote nodes and that they differ, since the VPN label for the E-LINE service is locally significant.
+         Take note of the ``MPLS label`` assigned to the local and remote nodes and that they may differ, since the VPN label for the E-LINE service is locally significant.

       .. code-block:: text